-Paragraph # Requirement In Compliance Deferred Not in Compliance Not Applicable In Compliance Deferred Not in Compliance Not Applicable Date of Full Compliance Phase 1 : Developm nent (Policy & T raining) Phase 2 l: Implemen itation 228 Sheriff or designee has authority to rescind, revoke or alter disciplinary decisions х 3, х 229 When an IA investigator or Commander finds evidence of misconduct indicating apparent criminal conduct by employee the PSB Command must be immediately notified, PSB will assume any admin misconduct investigation outside PSB, х х 230 PBS must first consult with the criminal investigator and the relevant prosecuting authority if a misconduct allegation is being investigated criminally, prior to a compelled interview pursuant to Garrity v.
+Paragraph# Requirement In Compliance Deferred Not in Compliance Not Applicable In Compliance Deferred Not in Compliance Not Applicable Date of Full Compliance nent (Policy & Tr aining) 2: Impleme 227 MCSO shall issue policy providing the designated member conducting the pre-determination hearing with instructions to apply the disciplinary matrix and set guidelines when deviation is х х 228 Sheriff or designee has authority to rescind, revoke or alter disciplinary decisions х х 229 When an IA investigator or Commander finds evidence of misconduct indicating apparent criminal conduct by employee the PSB Command must be immediately notified, PSB will assume any admin misconduct investigation outside PSB, х х 230 PBS must first consult with the criminal investigator and the relevant prosecuting authority if a misconduct allegation is being investigated criminally, prior to a compelled interview pursuant to Garrity v.
 New Jersey.
 No admin investigation shall be held in abeyance unless authorized by Commander of PSB.
 Any deviations must be documented by PSB. x х 231 Sheriff shall ensure investigators conducting a criminal investigation do not have access to any statement by the principal that were compelled pursuant to Garrity х х 232 PBS shall complete admin investigations regardless of the outcome of any criminal investigation.
-MCSO policies and procedures and the PSB Ops manual shall remind members of PSB that х х 233 Criminal investigations closed without referring it to a prosecuting agency must be documented in writing and provided to PSB x х 234 Criminal investigations referred to a prosecuting agency shall be reviewed by PSB to ensure quality and completeness х х 235 PSB shall request explanation and document any decisions by the prosecuting agency to decline or dismiss the initiation of criminal charges х х 236 Sheriff shall require PSB to maintain all criminal investigation reports and files as applicable by law х х 238 Sheriff shall require MCSO to accept all forms of civilian complaints and document in writing х х 239 Clearly display placards (English and Spanish) describing the complaint process at MCSO headquarters and all district stations х X 240 Sheriff shall require all deputies to carry complaint forms in their MCSO vehicles х х 241 Sheriff shall ensure that PSB is easily accessible to member of public and available for walk-ins х х 242 Make complaint forms widely available at locations around the County: website, HQ lobby, Districts, MC offices and public locations х X 243 Establish a free 24-hour hotline for reporting complaints х х 244 Ensure complaint form does not contain language that can be construed as to discourage the filing of a complaint х х 245 Complaints forms will be made available in English and Spanish х х 246 PSB will send periodic written updates to the complainant during the course of investigation х х 247 Complainant make contact the PAS at any time to obtain status of their complaint х х 248 PSB will track allegations of biased policing as a separate category of complaints х Х 249 PSB will track allegations of unlawful investigatory stops, searches, seizures or arrests as a separate category of complaints х х
+MCSO policies and procedures and the PSB Ops manual shall remind х х 233 Criminal investigations closed without referring it to a prosecuting agency must be documented in writing and provided to PSB х х 234 Criminal investigations referred to a prosecuting agency shall be reviewed by PSB to ensure quality and completeness х х 235 PSB shall request explanation and document any decisions by the prosecuting agency to decline or dismiss the initiation of criminal charges х х 236 Sheriff shall require PSB to maintain all criminal investigation reports and files as applicable by law х х 238 Sheriff shall require MCSO to accept all forms of civilian complaints and document in writing х х 239 Clearly display placards (English and Spanish) describing the complaint process at MCSO headquarters and all district stations х x 240 Sheriff shall require all deputies to carry complaint forms in their MCSO vehicles x x 241 Sheriff shall ensure that PSB is easily accessible to member of public and available for walk-ins х x 242 Make complaint forms widely available at locations around the County: website, HQ lobby, Districts, MC offices and public locations х х 243 Establish a free 24-hour hotline for reporting complaints х х 244 Ensure complaint form does not contain language that can be construed as to discourage the filing of a complaint х х 245 Complaints forms will be made available in English and Spanish х х 246 PSB will send periodic written updates to the complainant during the course of investigation х х 247 Complainant make contact the PAS at any time to obtain status of their complaint х х 248 PSB will track allegations of biased policing as a separate category of complaints х х